FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Draft Budgetary Plan Meeting of Metropolitan District of Limerick - 10th October 2014.md

 In response to queries raised by the Members, the Meetings Administrator pointed out that

-if the Draft Budgetary Plan for the Metropolitan District was not adopted by the Members it--- would go forward for inclusion in the overall budgetary process.
+if the Draft Budgetary Plan for the Metropolitan District was not adopted by the Members it
+---
+would go forward for inclusion in the overall budgetary process.
 He also clarified that the

 Chief Executive was required to consult with the Corporate Policy Group in terms of the